Thanghand/Assigment-Node.js-MasterClass/README.md

     }
 }

 ### Note: I have already handled error handling for my project.
 When you start with error api, it will response error message.
+Or you can send request with Put and Delete, it also responses error message.